Dry socket, or alveolar osteitis, may develop after a permanent adult tooth is extracted.

 You can add tea tree oil to sterile gauze and place it over the dry socket.
 Because it’s strong, it may be best to mix a drop or two of tea tree oil with honey or black tea when applying it to the gauze to reduce your risk of irritation.

-Oregano oil has antibacterial benefits and may even be effective against some drug-resistant strains of bacteria.
+Oregano oil has antibacterial benefits and against some drug-resistant strains of bacteria.
 This applies to potential bacterial infections that are causing or developing in your dry socket.

 You can apply oregano oil directly to the area, or put it on sterile gauze and leave it over your dry socket several times a day.

 Chamomile has which promote healing.
 Its anti-inflammatory benefits can immediately help soothe swelling and pain caused by dry socket.
 Most grocery stores will have it in stock if you don’t have it in your cupboard already.